Xharlie/DISN/README.md

 <img src="./result.png"  />

-Also our data preparation used this paper 'Vega: non-linear fem deformable object simulator'[http://run.usc.edu/vega/SinSchroederBarbic2012.pdf]
+Also our data preparation used this paper [Vega: non-linear fem deformable object simulator](http://run.usc.edu/vega/SinSchroederBarbic2012.pdf)
 Please also cite it if you use our code to generate sdf files
 ```
 @inproceedings{sin2013vega,